Last updated: October 11th, 2021

 - Enable only shadow maps on track

 These settings might be a bit hungry for your setup.
-You’re looking for the frame rendering to feel smooth, not jerky in anyway.
-If it’s too much (I’m running a 2080 rtx ti) then I suggest reducing the max frame rate.
+You’re looking for the frame rendering to feel smooth, not jerky in any way.
+If it’s too much then I suggest reducing the max frame rate.

 I’ve found a few machines struggle because they’re running background apps.
 For example, the ASUS Aura application makes outrageous demands on your PC.
 Uninstall it, forget your motherboard lights!